-- 93. Coherence and complementarity are also another key principle within the GCF.
+- 94. Coherence and complementarity are another key principle within the GCF.
 The GI provides that (para.34) "the Board will develop methods to enhance complementarity between the activities of the Fund and the activities of other relevant bilateral, regional and global funding mechanisms and institutions to better mobilize the full range of financial and technical capacity."
-The review team considered not only the complementarities and coherence between each RFP and its projects with external entities but also within the GCF and the country in which the projects are under implementation. - 94.
+The review team considered not only the complementarities and coherence between each RFP and its projects with external entities but also within the GCF and the country in which the projects are under implementation. - 95.
 Finding 26.
 RFPs complement GCF operations (same projects cycle and subject to same policies).
 However, coherence with the operations limits effectiveness and thus reduces value added.
 Utilizing existing institutions, financial mechanisms, and processes and procedures are generally key elements of the RFPs.
-This can both enable but also hamper the coherence and complementarity.
+This can both enable but also hamper coherence and complementarity.
 This requirement provides the space for internal coherence and may have even improved efficiencies.
-The complementarity happens at the national level as well as at the GCF level.
-At the GCF level, all RFPs follow the existing project cycle of the GCF, and proponents can utilize existing modalities and levels of support, which to a certain extent ensures the process fits with existing procedures.
-For example, the REDD+ RBP RFP explicitly indicates that the GCF will support the three REDD+ phases through the GCF's RPSP, PPF, SAP and the regular project cycle funding. - 95.
-On the other hand, utilizing existing internal GCF processes and procedures also is a shortcoming of the RFPs since some of them may need special processes.
+The complementarity happens at the national and GCF level.
+At the GCF level, all RFPs follow the GCF's existing project cycle; proponents can utilize existing modalities and levels of support, which to a certain extent ensures the process fits with existing procedures.
+For example, the REDD+ RBP RFP indicates the GCF will support the three REDD+ phases through the GCF's RPSP, PPF, SAP and the regular project cycle funding. - 96.
+On the other hand, utilizing existing internal GCF processes and procedures can also be considered a shortcoming of the RFPs, since some of them may need special processes.
 One key GCF procedure that has caused confusion and some level of frustration is the proposal reviews by the Secretariat and iTAP utilizing the GCF investment criteria framework.
-In the case of EDA model, the GCF investment criteria are insufficient to appraise projects of the EDA nature, where project activities / subprojects are to be decided at a later stage (often after Board approval).
-Rather they are better applied at a programmatic level.
-The REDD+ RFP developed its own review criteria responding to the requirements of the special topic of REDD+, but projects were also assessed against GCF investment criteria, although the approach used was flexibly. - 96.
-Regarding coherence at the national level, the EDA RFP explicitly indicated that the projects should utilize, as much as possible, existing mechanisms for the devolving decision-making and disbursing the funds, and both approved projects fulfil this requirement.
-In the case of Dominica, the project is implemented using the mechanism established by the GEF Small Grants Program.
-As discussed before, the strong country ownership of the projects generated by the RFPs is due to the projects'
+In the case of the EDA model, the GCF investment criteria are insufficient to appraise projects of the EDA-like nature, where project activities/subprojects are decided at a later stage (often after Board approval).
+Rather, they are better applied at a programmatic level.
+The REDD+ RFP developed its own review criteria for responding to the requirements of the special topic of REDD+, but projects were also assessed against GCF investment criteria (although the approach used was flexible). - 97.
+Regarding coherence at the national level, the EDA RFP explicitly indicated that the projects should utilize, as much as possible, existing mechanisms for devolving decision-making and disbursing funds.
+Both approved projects fulfilled this requirement.
+In the case of Dominica, the project is implemented using a mechanism established by the GEF Small Grants Program.
+As mentioned previously, the strong country ownership of the projects generated by the RFPs is due to the projects' coherence with national/subnational climate change programmes, strategies and policies.
+This characteristic is not necessarily unique to RFP-generated projects, as it is also reflected in other GCF projects.